-Actuarial Assumptions - The total pension liability for the June 30, 2021 measurement period was determined by an actuarial valuation as of June 30, 2020, with update procedures used to roll forward the total pension liability to June 30, 2021.
+Actuarial Assumptions - The total pension liability for the June 30, 2022, measurement period was determined by an actuarial valuation as of June 30, 2021, with update procedures used to roll forward the total pension liability to June 30, 2022.
 The total pension liability was based on the following assumptions:

 Actuarial Cost Method Entry Age Normal

 Actuarial Assumptions:

-Investment rate of return 7.15%
+Investment rate of return 6.90% Inflation 2.30%

-Inflation 2.75%

 Salary Increases Varies by Entry Age and Service

-Mortality 1 Derived using CalPERS' membership data for all funds
+Mortality1 Derived using CalPERS' membership data for

+all Funds

-Post Retirement Benefit Increase Contract COLA up to 2.50% until purchasing power protection allowance floor on purchasing power applies
+Post Retirement Benefit Increase Contract COLA up to 2.30% until purchasing power protection allowance floor on purchasing power applies

-(1) The mortality table used was developed based on CalPERS's specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+(1) The mortality table was developed based on CalPERS-specific data.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.